-Spring Break is just around the corner, and it seems to be a common question (and concern) on every parent’s mind how they’re going to keep their children occupied during that time.
+Spring Break is here, and it seems to be a common question (and concern) on every parent’s mind how they’re going to keep their children entertained.

 We’ve dredged through our archives, and did some further research on what’s happening in communities across Vancouver Island, to bring you this extensive list of ideas.

 From little ones to teens, we’ve come up with some great activities to keep everyone (including parents) entertained.
 And the best part is, many of the locations mentioned can be enjoyed at any time of year!
 (So yes, that means you can reuse several of these ideas for that long summer break too).

 This list is fully updated as of March 12, 2021

 Victoria Spring Break Activities